mantl/mantl/docs/security/auth_setup.rst

-the auth-setup script
+the security-setup script
 =====================

-The ``auth-setup`` script is located in the root of the project.
+The ``security-setup`` script is located in the root of the project.
 It will set up authentication and authorization for you, as described in the :doc:`component documentation <../components/index>`.
 When components are updated, you can run it again, as many times as you want.
 It will only set the variables it needs to.